mmomtchev/exprtk.js/README.md

 You will need to be much more careful when using the C-API which is much less strict on checking its input arguments.
 Passing dangling pointers or arrays of incorrect sizes or types will result in a Node.js crash.

-Be also advised that, while being completely independent of V8, the C-API can still block if another asynchronous operation is running on that `Expression` object.
+Be also advised that, while being completely independent of V8, the C-API can still block if all `Expression` instances are busy running asynchronous operations.
 The module is always safe to call and it will take care of waiting for all other operations to complete.
-Normally, it is not to be called from the main thread - as this will block the event loop until the evaluation completes.

-At the moment an `Expression` object can not be evaluated multiple times in parallel.
-A reentrant, but more expensive for single use, version is planned for the next release.
+Invocations from C++ follow the synchronous call semantics as it is expected that a C++ module will manage its own threads.
+Normally, one should avoid calling the module from the main thread - as this will block the event loop until the evaluation completes.

 ## Build time and binary size